 “If we want America to lead in the 21st century, nothing is more important than giving everyone the best education possible — from the day they start preschool to the day they start their career.”

-In today’s global economy, a high-quality education is no longer just a pathway to opportunity—it is a prerequisite to success.
+In today’s global economy, a high-quality education is no longer just a pathway to opportunity—it is a prerequisite for success.
 Because economic progress and educational achievement are inextricably linked, educating every American student to graduate from high school prepared for college and for a career is a national imperative.
 The President has articulated a goal for America to once again lead the world in college completion by the year 2020, and all of President Obama’s education efforts aim toward this overarching objective.

 - Higher standards and better assessments that will prepare students to succeed in college and the workplace